 In 1969, the state changed the broadcasting law and merged the radio and television unions NRU and NTU to form NOS.
 The first emblem of the new organization looked very futuristic.

 The sign consisted of the three letters NOS, made with individual lines so that the viewer had to guess which letter was being referred to.
-For example, N was represented by two parallel lines, and O was represented by a solid black mass with a white ring in the center.
+For example, N was represented by two parallel lines, and O was represented as a solid black mass with a white ring at its center.
 Each element resembled a square with partially rounded corners.

 The inscription conveyed a new, more modern approach to television and radio.

-The name is an acronym for the Dutch name of the company – The Nederlandse Omroep Stichting.
+The name is an acronym of the company’s Dutch name, The Nederlandse Omroep Stichting.

 1995 – 2005